API¶

 - maximumfloat

-minimum plausible exponent used for the time stamps float values
+Minimum plausible exponent used for the timestamps float values.

-maximum plausible exponent used for the time stamps float values
+Maximum plausible exponent used for the timestamps float values.

-new mdf file version from (‘2.00’, ‘2.10’, ‘2.14’, ‘3.00’, ‘3.10’, ‘3.20’, ‘3.30’, ‘4.00’, ‘4.10’, ‘4.11’, ‘4.20’); default the same as the input file
+New MDF file version from (‘2.00’, ‘2.10’, ‘2.14’, ‘3.00’, ‘3.10’, ‘3.20’, ‘3.30’, ‘4.00’, ‘4.10’, ‘4.11’, ‘4.20’); default is None and in this case the original file version is used.

 - Returns: